dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 [!code-html[Main](secure-data/samples/final/Views/Contacts/Index.cshtml?range=63-84)]

-Warning: Hiding links from users that do not have permission to edit or delete data does not secure that app, it makes the app more user friendly by displaying only valid links.
+Warning: Hiding links from users that do not have permission to edit or delete data does not secure the app.
+Hiding links makes the app more user friendly by displaying only valid links.
 Users can hack the generated URLs to invoke edit and delete operations on data they don't own.
 The controller must repeat the access checks to be secure.

 ### Update the Details view